 Creamy Potato Leek Soup

-Turns out, leeks like to hide a lot of dirt.
-You'll want to be sure to clean/cut them properly.
+Leeks like to hide a lot of dirt.
+You'll want to be sure to clean and cut them properly.
 You won't be needing the dark green part for this recipe.
 I cleaned and cut them off, and then placed it in a large Ziploc in the freezer.
 I throw in other veggie scraps in the Ziploc bag as I cook/prepare other dishes (e.g., mushroom steps, onion peel, etc.).
 Later I'll throw it all in a pot and make a vegetable stock.

-Heat butter in a Dutch oven (or large soup pot) over medium heat until melted, then add leeks and stir frequently.
+Heat butter and olive oil in a Dutch oven (or large soup pot) over medium heat until melted, then add leeks and stir frequently.
 Takes 10-15 minutes to soften.

 Bring to a boil, then reduce to a low simmer.
 Cook for 20-25 minutes.